• mmooss a year ago

 It depends on so much that we don't know from the article.

-• bt1a 3 hours ago
+• bt1a a year ago

 Non-expert, pure speculator here: I cannot help but think of the Titan submersible and its minor flaw in the hull that slowly became more and more of an issue with each dive and pressurization cycle.
 I wonder if the 'untenable' leak rate that isn't agreed upon is the rate at which an accelerated and catastrophic runaway event occurs?

-• themaninthedark 2 hours ago
+• themaninthedark a year ago

 There was no "minor flaw" in the Titan submersible.